For my original post, see here.

-The European Commission has fined Valve, the owner of the online PC gaming platform “Steam”, and five publishers Bandai Namco, Capcom, Focus Home, Koch Media and ZeniMax EUR 7.8 million for breaching EU antitrust rules.
+The European Commission has fined Valve, the owner of the online PC gaming platform “Steam,” and five publishers Bandai Namco, Capcom, Focus Home, Koch Media and ZeniMax EUR 7.8 million for violating EU antitrust rules.

 More than 50% of all Europeans play video games.
-The video game industry in Europe is thriving and is now worth over €17 billion.
-Today’s sanctions against the “geo-blocking” practices of Valve and five PC publishers are a reminder that EU competition law prohibits companies from contractually restricting cross-border sales.
-Such practices deprive European consumers of the benefits of the EU’s single digital market and the ability to shop around for the best deal in the EU.
+The video games industry in Europe is flourishing and is now worth over 17 billion euros.
+Today’s sanctions against Valve and five PC publishers’ “geoblocking” practices are a reminder that EU competition law prohibits companies from contractually restricting cross-border sales.
+Such practices deprive European consumers of the benefits of the EU digital single market and the opportunity to shop around for the best deal in the EU.

 Steam is one of the world’s largest online platforms for PC video games, offering more than 35,000 games worldwide.
 It allows users to directly download or stream PC video games after authentication.
 In addition, users who purchase PC video games outside of Steam, such as from brick-and-mortar stores (e.g., DVDs) or digitally through downloads from third-party websites, can activate and play video games on Steam.

 Valve provides video game publishers with the technical means to activate and play games on Steam, including games purchased outside of Steam, through what are known as “Steam activation keys.”
 Publishers add these keys to their PC video games for user authentication/activation.
 The PC video games are then sold by third-party vendors throughout the EEA.
 Valve also offers publishers a territory control feature that allows for geographic restrictions to be set at activation.
 Combining Steam activation keys with the territory control feature enables “geoblocking” of PC video games based on the user’s geographic location.